Control 4.3: Site and Document Retention Management - Portal Walkthrough

 - Configure:

-- Notification: Email to site owners and admins
+- Notifications: Email site owners and a designated SharePoint admin distribution list

 Step 3: Configure Site Ownership Policies